The following

 by Synhouse, the actual voltage when loaded was +16.6 volts and the

 MC-202 actually drew less than 100mA.
-Obtain the correct power supply,

 wire it with the correct power plug with the correct polarity, and